-A city with a rich history, a vibrant culture and delicious food – Marrakech offers endless possibilities for travellers.
+A city with a rich history, a vibrant culture and delicious food – Marrakech offers endless possibilities for travelers.
 Here are some of the popular places to visit and activities to do during your time on the IVHQ Morocco - Marrakech program.

 In and Around Marrakech